byronsharman/byronsharman.com/src/lib/assets/markdown/blogs/nz0.md

 ---
-title: 'My first week in Aotearoa New Zealand: Touring Auckland'
+title: 'My first week in Aotearoa New Zealand'
 published: true
 date: 1721454101
 description: A lifetime American ventures into the far South.